Mo Farah: 2005–2008: First titles and personal bests

-In May 2008, Farah ran 10,000 m events, which was the fastest UK men's time for almost eight years.
+In May 2008, Farah ran 10,000 m, setting the fastest UK men's time for almost 8 years.
 However, he was knocked out before the 5000 m final at the 2008 Olympics in Beijing.

 2009–2010: British records and European champion

 In January 2009, Farah set a new British indoor record in the 3000 metres, breaking John Mayock's record with a time of 7 minutes 40.99 seconds in Glasgow.
 A few weeks later, he broke his own record by more than six seconds with a time of 7 minutes 34.47 at the UK Indoor Grand Prix in Birmingham, a performance which commentator Steve Cram called "the best performance by a male British distance runner for a generation".
 Farah attributed his good form to a spell of winter training at altitude in Ethiopia and Kenya.
 In March 2009 he took gold in the 3000 m at the European Indoor Championships in Turin, recording a time of 7 minutes 40.17.

 Farah competed at the 2009 World Championships in Athletics: he was in the leading pack early on in the 5000 metres race and eventually finished seventh – the best by a European runner.
 After the championships, he scored a victory in his first road competition over 10 miles, winning the Great South Run in 46:25 to become the third fastest Briton in spite of strong winds.

 Farah was one of the favourites to upset Serhiy Lebid's dominance at the 2009 European Cross Country Championships.
 However, Lebid was never in contention as Farah and Alemayehu Bezabeh were some distance ahead throughout the run.
 Farah was overtaken by Bezabeh in the latter stages of the race, leaving the Briton with a second consecutive silver medal at the competition.
 He did not manage to attend the medal ceremony, however, as he collapsed immediately after the race and needed medical attention.
 After a close third place behind Edwin Soi at the BOclassic, Farah competed in the short course race at the Great Edinburgh Cross Country.
 He was the favourite to win and surged ahead to build a comfortable lead.
 However, he appeared tired in the latter stages and finished third behind British runners Ricky Stevenson and Steve Vernon.
-Farah again required post-race medical attention and subsequent tests revealed he had low levels of iron and magnesium.
-He was prescribed supplements for the condition and his high altitude training plans in Kenya were unaffected.
+Farah again required post-race medical attention, and subsequent tests revealed he had low levels of iron and magnesium.
+He was prescribed supplements for the condition, and his high-altitude training plans in Kenya were unaffected.